Net Metering Solar

 What are the advantages of net metering

-Payback periods are shorter
+Payback times are less

 This eases grid stress.